ayatokura/ai-openscale/wos-monitor-overview.md

         - Resource instance (ID)
         - API key
 - To ensure a valid connection, click the **Test** button to connect to the trainingdata.
-- Specify the exact location in the Db2 database or Cloud Object Storage wherethetraining data is located.
+- Specify the exact location in the Db2 database or Cloud Object Storage where the training data is located.
     - For a Db2 database, select both a schema and a training table that includes columns expected by your model.
     - For Cloud Object Storage, select a Bucket and a Data Set.